ChrisSutcu/CODCalculator/README.md

 Coordinates: Selected COD points.

-Crack Extension (mm): Computed COD in millimeters.
+COD (mm): Computed COD in millimeters.

 Notes

 The script expects images to follow a naming pattern like DCB_123_45678.JPG to extract ID and timestamp.

 If an Excel file already exists, the script appends data to the relevant sheet.

-Ensure consistent lighting and image quality for optimal optical flow tracking.

 Troubleshooting